 2. Protect Your Network with a Strong Password

 Reputable businesses spare no expense when it comes to protecting their network.
-Enterprise firewalls that span the entire network, a knowledgeable IT team, proper physical security measures such as vetting employees’ devices and restricting what they can do on them: these are only a few of the restrictions businesses put on their networks so that the network can stay free of malware, viruses, and cybercriminals.
+Enterprise firewalls that span the entire network, a knowledgeable IT team, and proper physical security measures such as vetting employees’ devices and restricting what they can do on them: are only a few of the restrictions businesses put on their networks so that the network can stay free of malware, viruses, and cybercriminals.

 Home networks aren’t like business networks.
 Consumer-grade hardware doesn’t allow the same level of security to stay safe while working remotely, and most remote employees probably don’t focus much on their networks.
 However, there is one thing every remote employee should do: set a strong password for their network.

 ISPs send out gateways/modems configured with a default password.
 These passwords are often weak and easily hacked.
 So, if you haven’t done so already, set a network password that is longer than 16 characters, contains letters, numbers, and symbols, and is something that can’t be easily guessed.
 In other words, use a random password generator.